Higher order Massey products for algebras over algebraic operads

 Muro shows that the definition above recovers the usual triple Massey products for differential graded associative algebras when $\Gamma$ is the associativity relation of the associative operad, and the triple Lie--Massey brackets for differential graded Lie algebras when $\Gamma$ is the Jacobi relation of the Lie operad.

-The perspective we take to the construction of higher-order Massey products for algebras over algebraic operads differs significantly from the construction of Muro explained in this section.
-The construction of Muro uses the form of relations defined using partial composition.
-In order to generalize, we prefer to see such relations as the weight 2 cooperations in the Koszul dual cooperad of $\mathcal P$, and work with defining systems in a similar way as in Definition \ref{Def : associative higher Massey products}.
-This also has the advantage of making our formulas easier to write in the usual language of algebraic operads and Koszul duality theory.
-Nonetheless, we show in Proposition \ref{prop : Our products coincide with Muro's} that the first-order case of our definition coincides with Muro's definition.
+The perspective we take to construct higher-order Massey products for algebras over algebraic operads differs significantly from the construction of Muro just explained.
+Muro uses the form of relations defined using partial composition.
+The definition does not depend exclusively on the relation $\Gamma$, but also on a specific choice of expansion of $\Gamma$ in terms of the partial compositions.
+This choice is not unique.
+Our approach is also affected by a choice in the explicit form of the higher relations.
+To generalize, we prefer to see such relations as the weight 2 cooperations in the Koszul dual cooperad of $\mathcal P$, and work with defining systems in a similar way as in Definition \ref{Def : associative higher Massey products}.
+This makes our formulas easier to write in the usual language of algebraic operads and Koszul duality theory.
+To take into account the dependency of the higher relations on a presentation, we will assume all through that a $\Bbbk$-linear basis of the symmetric sequence $E$ has been fixed, and then there is an induced basis on $\mathcal F^c\left(sE\right)$ given by symmetric tree monomials.
+This will be recalled in the corresponding section.
+We show in Proposition \ref{prop : Our products coincide with Muro's} that the secondary case of our definition coincides with Muro's definition.